 Speed in records per second

 While the program is executing, you can cancel it at any time by pressing Ctrl-C. A message like the following appears:

 Then, at any time you can resume a previously canceled session, for example:

 In a PGD environment, any divergence that PGD finds can later not exist, as the replication caught up due to eventual consistency.
 Depending on several factors, replication lag can cause LiveCompare to report false positives.

-In this mode, LiveCompare will generate separate recheck logs and updates all reports that already exist in the lc_session_X directory.
+In this mode, LiveCompare generates separate recheck logs and updates all reports that already exist in the lc_session_X directory.

 LiveCompare dry-run mode support is available for LiveCompare version 2.2.0 and later.